Fishest/school/notes/poa.talks.rst

 ------------------------------------------------------------

 * Quorum based algorithm
-* proposer is two rounds and does not always succeed (not guranteed to terminate), FLP Impossibility Proof
+* proposer is two rounds and does not always succeed
+* not guranteed to terminate; FLP Impossibility Proof
 * storage nodes host the state machine
 * Chubby, alf, zookeeper
 * no pipelining (batching and windowing)